Gokuldroid/Gokuldroid.github.io/contents/posts/2019-09-15-null-vs-empty.md

 <br/>

 I tried to book a ticket in [irctc](https://www.irctc.co.in). while giving CCV of my debit card **(*mandatory field)**, accidentally I gave empty value and proceeded to book a ticket.
-It threw an error after refreshing the whole page as the validation (or something went wrong) happened in the backend. they might have handled in frontend itself.
+It threw an error after refreshing the whole page as the validation happened (or something went wrong) in the backend. they might have handled in frontend itself.
 Because of this, I lost my booking window.
 They might handle millions of requests per day. but they simply failed at this.

 > It should be a common-sense for a developer to handle null vs empty.
 To
 > err is human. but repeating history is not acceptable.

 I've used a good number of programming languages (Typescript, Java, Kotlin, Ruby, Javascript, Python, C++, C, PHP).
 There are days I assumed the user is not dumb enough to give empty values for username or password.
 I haven't developed a real-world software back then.
 Handling null and empty is always an art.
 Some programming languages are good at that.
-Some of them shout like Kotlin 'Yes! we support null safety in our language'.
-I am not going to give you the definition of null.
+Some of them shout like Kotlin **'Yes! we support null safety in our language'**.
+I am not going to give you the definition of null or empty.
 Do some research and fight with your colleagues about null vs Empty.
 You will hear some interesting story.
 I will throw some snippets from the languages I've used so far.
 Different languages handle them slightly differently.
 You will get a better understanding of null vs Empty argument once you know about it.

 Let's take java first,
 ```java